 Consignment Shops and Thrift Stores

 This can be a gold mine!!
-It just depends how much time you want to spend searching and sorting through all of the clothing.
+It just depends on how much time you want to spend searching and sorting through all of the clothing.

 Many times their prices are actually higher than in stores.
 Plus the quality may or may not be the same.
-Do your own comparing on your favorite brands.
+Do your own comparison on your favorite brands.

-All in all, there are plenty of ways to shop for clothes on a budget.
+All in all, there are plenty of ways for clothes shopping on a budget.
 It may take a little uncovering your own true style.

 Let me know how you stay on budget when shopping for clothes.